tail-unica/hopwise/docs/source/get_started/distributed_training.rst

 Distributed Training
 =======================

+**hopwise provides the same functionality as RecBole, but with a more user-friendly interface.**

 Now we support distributed training and evaluation.
 Here is a distributed training example for using RecBole.
 We will show you how to train and test **BPR** model on the **ml-100k** dataset in the distributed environment.